bgavran/autodiff/README.md

 Feel free to contact me if you have any feedback on the project!

+**12.04.2018. -- Update --** It seems that there is a more elegant approach to this problem, I'm trying to explore it in this [repo](https://github.com/bgavran/Backprop_as_Functor).

 ## Usage

 Clone the git repo and run the pip installer: